 - A survey conducted by Microsoft Tag too confirmed this finding in 2011.

 Now you must be convinced about the role of responsive web designs in the future.
-When all your competitors are going for a responsive web design and if you are not, certainly you will lag behind them in the tight race for capturing the new chances in the market.
+When all your competitors are going for a responsive web design and if you are not, certainly you will lag behind them in the tight race for capturing the new changes in the market.